gatomontes/imperium-agentica-v02/deliberations/decisions/DR-003-select-openbao-imperium-service-port.md

 ## Status

+Superseded as the active B2.3 implementation path by DR-004.

-Recorded decision merged through PR #71 and squash commit `06b57e2a3fbce5cce311bfd5a312ca601716f973`.
+The historical decision merged through PR #71 and squash commit `06b57e2a3fbce5cce311bfd5a312ca601716f973`.
+Its executable candidate merged through PR #72 and squash commit `b280ed2f92beadc7552a8de5f4e9fa541b9d007e`.

-The decision is not a deployed or operationally admitted mechanism.
+No OpenBao mechanism was deployed or operationally admitted.

+## Supersession Note

+Pinned-binary pressure found that OpenBao 2.6.1 workflow CAS cannot receive the parsed CAS value because `handleWorkflowsUpdate` shadows the pointer passed to the workflow store.
+More importantly, the operator concluded that defining and integrating OpenBao was unnecessary complexity at this stage.

+DR-004 selects a local `.env` source behind a separate adapter for current nonproduction progress.
+This file remains historical evidence and may be reconsidered when real secret-manager requirements become active.

 ## Question